prathmeshbagul03/nmap-using-GUI/README.md

 N-MAP USING GUI (cyber security and ethical hacking project)

 1) install kali linux in VMWARE or take software
-2)map that 2 files in the folders of kali
+2) map that 2 files in the folders of kali
 3) open the terminal and run the 4th point commnad
 4) ./namp_gui.sh
 5) for graphical user interface use the 6th point command